How to Build a Custom Multi-Vendor Online Marketplace Startup?

 - How buyers can find the right products.
 Did you know there are over one billion active listings on eBay?
 This means that it’s important for customers to be able to search for the right product and filter down to find the right item for their needs

 - How buyers can make a purchase.
-You need to consider the payment processing functionality that will be available for buyers to use on your multi-vendor online marketplace.
+You need to consider the payment processing functionality that will be available for buyers to use on your built multi-vendor online marketplace startup.
 Will you use a system like PayPal or Stripe?
 Would you let vendors accept BACs payments or invoices?
 Will you offer ‘Buy Now, Pay Later’ as an option?

 - How buyers can review products.
 Reviews are essential to the sales process.
 Offering a review section means buyers can provide feedback that can potentially help other shoppers make an informed decision